BigPaperBear/ncore-qbit-bot/README.md

 ## How it works

 1. Send `/dl <title>` in Telegram
-2. The bot searches nCore and lists the top 5 results sorted by seeders
-3. Pick a number (1-5)
-4. Choose where to save it: Movie or Series
+2. Choose Movie or Series
+3. Tap the result you want (sorted by seeders)
-5. The bot adds it to qBittorrent and sends you a message when it finishes
+4. The bot adds it to qBittorrent and notifies you when it's done

 ---